aburousan/azaz/Pages/about_me.md

 +++

 # About me
-Hello!
-I’m **Kazi Abu Rousan**, a recent graduate from the [Indian Association for The Cultivation of Science](https://en.wikipedia.org/wiki/Indian_Association_for_the_Cultivation_of_Science), where I earned my master's degree in Physics with a specialization in Cosmology.
+Hi!
+I’m **Kazi Abu Rousan**.
+I earned my master's degree in Physics with a specialization in Cosmology.
 In addition to my academic background, I have a passion for teaching and currently instruct students in Mathematics and Physics for Olympiad preparation at [Cheenta Ganit Kendra](https://www.cheenta.com/).
-I am also a member of [Institute of Physics](https://www.iop.org/).\\
+I am also a member of [Institute of Physics(IOP)](https://www.iop.org/).\\
 ~~~
 <img src="/assets/me.jpeg" alt="It's a me!
 Rousan" width="500">
 <div class="caption"></div>